oriyanh/digit-generation/README.md

 # Digit Generation using Auto-encoders, GLOW, and DCGAN
 Digit generation learned from MNIST using implementations of an Autoencoder, GLO, and DCGAN.
-Part of coursework for HUJI Intro to NN.
+Part of coursework for Hebrew University Intro to NN 2019.

 # Authors
-Oriyan Hermoni
+Oriyan Hermoni<br>
 Amit Segal

 # Notes